anttonalberdi/figure_workshop_2021/README.md

 ````

 ## Calculate diversity statistics
-In this first step we will create a table containing the Shannon diversity values (exponential of the Shannon index, or Hill number of q=1) and the relevant metadata we will use for statistics and visualisations.
+In this first step we will create a table containing the Shannon diversity values and the relevant metadata we will use for statistics and visualisations.

 ````R
 shannon_div <- t(t(exp(diversity(counts, index = "shannon", MARGIN = 2))))